-As you continue reading, hopefully, you will notice several themes being woven together to create a masterpiece of His design, as God continued to reveal and emphasizeAs you will find through the process of this book, many of the same themes will weave together.
+As you continue reading, hopefully, you will notice several themes being woven together to create a masterpiece of His design, as God continued to reveal and emphasize them.
 It always fascinates me to observe how precise and detailed God is.

-Over the next few days, following that message from Clay, I listened to the “Heartbeat” song on repeat. n repeat.
+Over the next few days, following that message from Clay, I listened to the “Heartbeat” song on repeat.
+(Lyrics are included in the appendix.)
 Heartbeat by Beckah Shae

-And his blood has ransomed people for God From every tribe and language, people, every nation Where warriors have fallen, there's a resurrection comin' It's Your time to rise and shine Oh wake up, you sleeping giant!
-The wounds of injustice are being healed by the peace Of Yahweh, who's bringing us power through unity Where warriors have fallen, there's a resurrection comin' Dry bones, dry bones, come alive Yeah wake up, You sleeping giant!
-Your heartbeat, I feel it, I feel it Your heartbeat, I feel it, I feel it Your heartbeat, I feel it, I feel it Your heartbeat, I feel it, I feel it, I feel it!
-Yeshua, bring us together, bring us together Together we cry Yeshua, bring us together, bring us together Together we cry Yeshua, bring us together, bring us together Together we cry Out-out for Your heartbeat, Your heartbeat, oh Give us Your heartbeat!
-Yeah!
-This is the hour to know whose side to stand by Raise up a standard in battle for every fellow tribe Where warriors are fighting, there's a revival igniting Reserved for such a time Yeah arise, You blazing fire!
-Brave ones stand firm and listen to your destiny The rhythm of our Father moves with victory!
-Where warriors are fighting, there's a revival igniting Consume us oh God, and arise, blazing fire Your heartbeat, I feel it, I feel it Your heartbeat, I feel it, I feel it Your heartbeat, I feel it, I feel it Your heartbeat, I feel it, I feel it, I feel it!
-Yeshua, bring us together, bring us together Together we cry Yeshua, bring us together, bring us together Together we cry Yeshua, bring us together, bring us together Together we cry Out-out for Your heartbeat, Your heartbeat, oh Give us Your heartbeat!
-Yeah! [x3]

-While listening, I heard the Holy Spirit actually shoutSHOUT inside my mind,
+While listening, I heard the Holy Spirit actually SHOUT inside my mind,

 “Reconciliation begins with the Native American.”

-Remember my friend Clay said that we needed to pray for “reconciliation.”
-As I had begunbegan to do some research on the upstate of South Carolina, where we live., I realized found that the Cherokee Tribe werewas the primary tribe that had originally settled in the upstate.
-As I looked down at a calendar to decide the date for the prayer event to happen, and “March 19, 2016 was highlighted to me, like someone had taken a laser beam and lit it up.
+Remembering that my friend Clay said that we needed to pray for “reconciliation”, I had begun to do some research on the upstate of South Carolina, where we live., and I found that the Cherokee Tribe was the primary tribe that had settled in the upstate.
+I looked down at a calendar to decide the date for the prayer event to happen, and “March 19, 2016” was highlighted to me, like someone had taken a laser beam and lit it up!

-So, I called my best friend, Star, from college, who is of Sioux and Cherokee bloodline.
-She is also a direct descendant of the Cherokee Chief who was forced to leave his homeland on the infamous Trail of Tears.
-I had already sent her the “Heartbeat” song, the day prior and wanted to check in tohear what she thought of it.
+I called my best friend, Star, from college, who is of Sioux and Cherokee bloodline.
+She is also a direct descendant of a Cherokee Chief, who was forced to leave his homeland on the infamous Trail of Tears.
+I had already sent her the “Heartbeat” song, the day prior and wanted to hear what she thought of it.